BANK BRANDING MARKET STUDY

-These are the start to brand building – and the answers we are hearing are the same.
+These are the starts to brand building – and the answers we are hearing are the same.
 The banking industry is in desperately bad shape.

 The bank branding out there today is all the same.
 No major bank has differentiated itself from the competitive set.
 As you’ll see, it’s shocking how similar the messaging is between the market’s players.

 There is no battling for customer loyalty based on definitive brand practices that create preference, As the chickens come home to roost, we can expect shareholders to hold these banks accountable.
 They spent huge sums on advertising and will demand some return on that investment.

 Consider the typical bank advertising you see every day.
-Ostensibly, most advertise to gain access into a new customer’s considered set of possible banking choices.
+Most advertise to gain access into a new customer’s considered set of banking choices.
 They seek to create awareness in prospective

 The thinking is that most banking customers consider their primary bank to be the one in which they currently maintain their checking account.
 Once the bank has your primary checking account, it attempts to strengthen that relationship by gaining more “share of wallet.”
 They try to establish other types of accounts.

-What Banks Need To Consider
+What Banks Need to Consider

-First and foremost, the science of stealing market share.
+First the science of stealing market share.
 This is the only reason to advertise in any mature marketplace (and banking is a very mature market).
 This requires that you know and understand the answers to three questions about the target audience you wish to influence.

-- What constitutes the prospects’ belief systems.
+- What constitutes the prospects’ belief systems?
 How can your brand best reflect the values and precepts of that target audience?

 - What is the highest emotional intensity in the category, often represented by a key switching trigger?

-You will notice that the subjects of all of these questions are customers, not the bank and its services.
+You will notice that the subjects of all questions are customers, not the bank and its services.
 This is the foundation of bank branding.
 Because, in commodity markets, it is impossible to differentiate yourself based on product or service alone.